 Computer Forensics Investigator: Career Guide

 Computer forensics, or digital forensics, is a fairly new field.
 Computer forensics investigators, also known as computer forensics specialists, computer forensics examiners, or computer forensics analysts, are charged with uncovering and describing the information contained on, or the state or existence of, a digital artifact.
 Digital artifacts include computer systems, hard drives, CDs, and other storage devices, as well as electronic documents and files like emails and JPEG images.
 The fast-growing field of computer forensics includes several branches related to firewalls, networks, databases, and mobile devices.
 Digital forensics technicians can find work with many types of organizations: government (local, state, and federal), accounting firms, law firms, banks, and software development companies.
-Essentially, any organization that has a computer system may have a need for a digital forensics specialist.
+Essentially, any kind of organization that has a computer system may have a need for a digital forensics specialist.
 Some digital forensics specialists opt to start their own businesses, giving them an opportunity to work with a variety of clients.

 Career Description, Duties, and Common Tasks